 - Stop the MySQL 5.5 server.

+- Install the MySQL 5.6 server.

-- Start the new MySQL 5.6 server.
+- Start the MySQL 5.6 server.

 - Run upgrade steps as documented in the MySQL reference manual on the restored data.
-Make sure the mysql_upgrade that comes with MySQL 5.6 is applied.
+Make sure the mysql\upgrade that comes with MySQL 5.6 is applied.

-- · Check data.
+• Check data.